 Phase may have any value in degrees: values are continuous.
 To find out what the phase response is for a given speaker, we need to measure it.

 Throughout this article we’ll see measurements performed using SATLive.
 Phase curves are shown on the bottom part of the image, while the magnitude frequency response will be at the top of the image.
 Figure 1 shows a typical subwoofer phase response in blue, with polarity reversal in green.
 A 180-degree shift can be clearly observed at all frequencies.

 Figure 1: Comparison of two phase curves, one with opposite polarity.

 For instance, the phase curve changes when equalization is added.
-Figure 2 shows the result of adding a bell-type filter centered at 5.04 Khz, with a width of 0.42 Oct and +10dB gain, to the high frequency band on a processor.
-Phase rises just before the centre frequency and falls just after it.
+Figure 2 shows the result of adding a bell-type filter centered at 5.04 Khz, with a width of 0.42 Oct and +10 dB gain, to the high frequency band on a processor.
+Phase rises just before the center frequency and falls just after it.